jakeleboeuf/jakeleboeuf.github.io/index.md

 <div class='home bio align-center' markdown='1'>
   <div class='align-center-item' markdown='1'>

 You found me.
-I’m Jake– currently making internets at [Give Crypto](https://givecrypto.org)- leading the front end efforts as  a Senior Software Engineer as we figure out if crypto can help people.
+I’m Jake– currently making internets at [Give Crypto](https://givecrypto.org).
+I lead the front end efforts as  a [Senior Software Engineer](https://softwareengineering.stackexchange.com/questions/25564/when-should-you-call-yourself-a-senior-developer) as we figure out if crypto can help people.

 I like to think I'm a pretty nice guy.
 I've never been fired.
 Nobody has ever broken up with me.
 And only one person has ever tried to sue me, so that's pretty good?